 - a) During fiscal 2018 the Foundation entered into an agreement with QUEST, a not-for-profit organization.
 The Foundation and QUEST created a new organization named Pollution Probe and QUEST Joint Venture (the "Joint Venture") to act as an intermediary to complete multiple joint projects related to environmental matters of interest to both organizations.
 The Foundation and QUEST have equal representation on the Steering Committee tasked with all decisions related to the Joint Venture.
-The Joint Venture was paid for services which are included in Consulting expenses.
+The Foundation funded expenses incurred by the Joint Venture which were included in Contribution to the Joint Venture.
 The Foundation invoiced the Joint Venture for services which are included in the Energy and climate change revenues. - b) A board member is a partner in a company that was paid for services which are included in Professional fees.
-The company paid for sponsorship for the Gala which is included in the Gala revenues. - c) A board member is President of a company that was paid for services which are included in Consulting expenses.
-The company purchased a ticket to the Gala which is included in Gala revenues.
+In 2020, the company paid for sponsorship for the Gala which is included in the Gala revenues. - c) A board member is President of a company that was paid for services which are included in Consulting expenses.
+In 2021, the company pledged donations which are included in Donations revenues.
+In 2020, the company purchased a ticket to the Gala which is included in Gala revenues. - d) A board member was paid for services which are included in Salaries and benefits.
+In 2020, the member pledged donations which are included in Donations revenues.